-Black New Yorkers continue to have an age-adjusted heat-stress death rate that is twice as high as that of white New Yorkers (0.8 deaths per million compared with 0.4 deaths per million) from 2014-2023.
+- Black New Yorkers continue to have an age-adjusted heat-stress death rate that twice as high as that of White New Yorkers (1.2 deaths per million compared with 0.5 deaths per million) from 2013-2022.
 This inequity is rooted in systemic racism [1].
-Lack of equitable access to resources - for example, jobs that pay a living wage, affordable and healthy housing with air characteristics of heat-stress decedents (2014-2023).
+Lack of equitable access to resources for example, jobs that pay a living wage, affordable and healthy housing with air conditioning, and health care - are causes of these differences in heat-related mortality. - Death rates were higher in neighborhoods with more residents living below the federal poverty line compared with wealthier neighborhoods. - Heat-stress deaths occurred among all age groups, with the lowest rates among people aged 20 and younger and the highest among people aged 60 and older. - Rates of heat-stress deaths were higher among males than females. - Age-adjusted death rates were highest in Brooklyn.